 With Medijump you can browse 2 facilities offering different types of Spinal Surgery procedures in Austria.

-Leech Private Clinic, can be found in Hugo Wolf Gasse, Graz, Austria and offers its patients Spinal Disc Herniation Treatment procedures as well as 47 other procedures, across 11 different procedure categories.
-At present, there is no pricing information for Spinal Disc Herniation Treatment procedures at Leech Private Clinic.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Clinic, with 2 in total, and Leech Private Clinic is accredited by just one known accreditations institute, ISO 9001:2008
+Leech Private Clinic, located in Hugo Wolf Gasse, Graz, Austria offers patients Spinal Disc Herniation Treatment procedures among its total of 47 available procedures, across 11 different specialties.
+Currently, there's no pricing information for Spinal Disc Herniation Treatment procedures at Leech Private Clinic, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are accredited by ISO 9001:2008

-Premium Health Solutions - Austria, can be found in Heiligenstaedter Str, Vienna, Austria and offers its patients Spinal Fusion Surgery procedures as well as 53 other procedures, across 18 different procedure categories.
-At present, there is no pricing information for Spinal Fusion Surgery procedures at Premium Health Solutions - Austria.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Hospital, and Premium Health Solutions - Austria is not accredited by any recognised accreditations institutions.
+Premium Health Solutions - Austria, located in Heiligenstaedter Str, Vienna, Austria offers patients Spinal Fusion Surgery procedures among its total of 53 available procedures, across 18 different specialties.
+Currently, there's no pricing information for Spinal Fusion Surgery procedures at Premium Health Solutions - Austria, as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?